centerforaisafety/cerberus-cluster/README.md

 To do it manually, in your browser of choice, navigate to controllerIP:3000.
 Username and password are admin/admin, you can change those during your first login.
 Go to Configuration -> Data Sources.
 Select autoscaling.
 Enter Password as Monitor1234! and click on 'Save & test'.
 Now click on the + sign on the left menu bar and select import.
 Click on Upload JSON file and upload the file the is located at `/opt/oci-hpc/playbooks/roles/autoscaling_mon/files/dashboard.json`.
 Select autoscaling (MySQL) as your datasource.

-To do it manually, in your browser of choice, navigate to bastionIP:3000.
-Username and password are admin/admin, you can change those during your first login.
-Go to Configuration -> Data Sources.
-Select autoscaling.
-Enter Password as Monitor1234! and click on 'Save & test'.
-Now click on the + sign on the left menu bar and select import.
-Click on Upload JSON file and upload the file the is located at `/opt/oci-hpc/playbooks/roles/autoscaling_mon/files/dashboard.json`.
-Select autoscaling (MySQL) as your datasource.

 You will now see the dashboard.

 # LDAP